rehkad/Moogla/README.md

 used for tracking request counts (default `redis://localhost:6379`).
 These values can also be passed to `create_app` or `moogla serve`.

-The API also exposes `/register` and `/login` endpoints for JWT authentication.
+The API also exposes `/register` and `/login` endpoints for JWT-based authentication.
+POST a username and password to `/register` to persist a user record, then call `/login` with the same credentials to obtain a token.
-Send a username and password to `/register` to create a user, then call `/login` to retrieve a token.
-Include this token when calling the LLM routes by adding an `Authorization: Bearer <token>` header.
+Include this token in an `Authorization: Bearer <token>` header when calling the LLM routes.
 Authentication support relies on the `SQLModel`, `passlib` and `python-jose` packages.

 ## Running with Docker